"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 I asked again.
 And again.
 Five or six times in total.
 Each time, his answer remained the same, delivered with an unshakable gentleness.
 Despite his insistence, I couldn’t reconcile the name with the figure before me.
 The dissonance lingered, and I couldn’t shake the feeling that his identity, like the dream itself, was cloaked in layers of mystery.

 The encounter’s strangeness deepened as I reflected within the dream.
 Here was this radiant, impossibly beautiful man, claiming to be someone I knew he wasn’t.
 The blackness surrounding us felt infinite, isolating us from any recognizable reality.
-I marveled at the oddity of it all—his insistence on a name that didn’t match his face, my inability to recall most of our conversation, and the peculiar fact that I had never been particularly drawn to River Phoenix in my waking life.
+I marveled at the oddity of it all---his insistence on a name that didn’t match his face, my inability to recall most of our conversation, and the peculiar fact that I had never been particularly drawn to River Phoenix in my waking life.
 He was a figure I had barely thought of before, and yet here he was, or rather, someone using his name.

 As these thoughts swirled in my mind, the encounter began to dissolve.
 The luminous figure faded back into the void, and the dream itself unraveled, leaving only the haunting impression of an experience I couldn’t quite grasp.
-Even as I woke, the memory lingered, vivid and unsettling, like a riddle waiting to be solved.

 The Morning After

-I woke the next morning dazed, perplexed, and utterly captivated by the dream.
-The vividness of the experience lingered like a shadow, impossible to shake.
-I wandered into the empty kitchen and living room, where the blare of CNN filled the quiet space.
-My parents had already retreated to their bedroom, getting ready for the day.
-As I poured myself a cup of coffee, the monotone voice of the anchor caught my attention.
-The headline echoed across the open floor plan: River Phoenix is dead of an apparent drug overdose.
+Even as I woke, the evocative and perplexing memory of the dream lingered like a riddle waiting to be solved.
+I got out of bed feeling dazed, perplexed, and utterly captivated by the encounter.
+I wandered into the empty kitchen and living room where CNN blared from the television set.
+My parents had retreated to their bedroom to get ready for the day.
+As I poured myself a cup of coffee, the voice of the anchor caught my attention.
+The headline echoed across the open floor plan: "River Phoenix is dead of an apparent drug overdose."

 For many years after that night, I would find myself returning to the same question: If that wasn’t River Phoenix, then who was it?